-These Roasted Jerusalem Artichokes with Lemon Thyme are the perfect substitute for potatoes.
-Equally delicious with meat, fish or vegetarian dishes.
+These roasted Jerusalem artichokes with lemon thyme are the perfect substitute for potatoes.
+They pair equally well with meat, fish and vegetarian dishes.

 What are Jerusalem artichokes

 This vegetable originates in North America, where it was widely cultivated by the Native Americans long before the arrival of the European settlers.
 It belongs to the sunflower family, is not actually an artichoke and has absolutely nothing to do with Jerusalem.
 (The Italian name for it, 'girasole', meaning 'sunflower artichoke', is thought to have later evolved into 'Jerusalem').
 Whatever its etymology, this vegetable is delicious, healthy, easy to prepare and definitely worth including in your diet.

 Jerusalem artichokes have a sweet and nutty flavour, very easy to pair with a variety of herbs.
 I chose lemon thyme for its strong citrusy notes, but you could use ordinary thyme, rosemary, parsley or dill.

 How to prepare Jerusalem artichokes

 Jerusalem artichokes are round, knobbly vegetables with thin skin.
 You don't have to peel them, only rub to get rid of any soil or grit.
 Because they are so uneven peeling it would waste too much of the actual vegetable.